Spain Digital Nomad Visa Guide (2024)

 Spain has a great infrastructure for cyclists.
 Therefore, it would be a pity not to use it because it has many benefits.

-Thirdly, by driving your bike around, you will see beautiful architecture and picturesque landscapes the Kingdom of Spain has.
+What’s more, you will not contribute to air pollution, and, by driving your bike around, you will have more time to see beautiful architecture and picturesque landscapes the Kingdom of Spain has to offer.

 Tip #5: Always validate your transport ticket

-Thanks to Maja Bajić, we have got a grasp of how strict Spaniards are regarding paying for public transport:
+Thanks to Maja Bajic, we got a grasp of how strict Spaniards are regarding paying for public transport:

 Maja Bajić

-Therefore, if you are an everyday commuter, we recommend you buy a monthly ticket and not worry about a thing.
+Therefore, if you plan on being an everyday commuter, we recommend you buy a monthly ticket.

 Further reading for digital nomads in Spain